Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Abstract

 \section{Abstract}

-Ensuring consistency between research papers and their corresponding software implementations is fundamental to software reliability and scientific reproducibility.
-However, this problem remains underexplored, particularly in the domain of bioinformatics, where discrepancies between methodological descriptions in papers and their actual code implementations are prevalent.
-To address this gap, this paper introduces a new task, namely paper-code consistency detection, and curates a collection of 48 bioinformatics software projects along with their associated publications.
-We systematically align sentence-level algorithmic descriptions from papers with function-level code snippets.
-Combined with expert annotations and a hybrid negative sampling strategy, we construct the first benchmark dataset in the bioinformatics domain tailored to this task, termed BioCon.
-Based on this benchmark, we further propose a cross-modal consistency detection framework designed to model the semantic relationships between natural language descriptions and code implementations.
-The framework adopts a unified input representation and leverages pre-trained models to capture deep semantic alignment between papers and code.
-To mitigate the effects of class imbalance and hard samples, we incorporate a weighted focal loss to enhance model robustness.
-Experimental results demonstrate that our framework effectively identifies consistency between papers and code in bioinformatics, achieving an accuracy of 0.9056 and an F1 score of 0.8011.
-Overall, this study opens a new research direction for paper-code consistency analysis and lays the foundation for automated reproducibility assessment and cross-modal understanding in scientific software.
+Ensuring consistency between research papers and their corresponding software code implementations is a fundamental prerequisite for guaranteeing the reproducibility of scientific findings and the reliability of software systems.
+However, this issue has received limited attention to date, particularly in the field of bioinformatics, where inconsistencies between methodological descriptions in papers and their actual code implementations are prevalent.
+To address this gap, we introduce a novel research task, namely paper–code consistency detection, which aims to characterize the cross-modal semantic alignment between methodological descriptions in papers and their corresponding code implementations.
+At the data level, we construct the first benchmark dataset for this task in the bioinformatics domain, termed BioCon, comprising 48 bioinformatics software projects and their associated publications.
+BioCon is built by fine-grained alignment between sentence-level methodological descriptions in papers and function-level code snippets, combined with expert annotation and hard negative sampling strategies, resulting in a high-quality sentence–code paired dataset.
+At the methodological level, we propose a unified cross-modal consistency detection framework that leverages pre-trained models to jointly encode paper sentences and code functions.
+To address class imbalance, a weighted focal loss is introduced to enhance discriminative capability.
+At the evaluation level, we conduct a systematic analysis from three perspectives: sentence-level classification, cross-modal retrieval, and project-level consistency assessment.
+Experimental results demonstrate that the proposed approach achieves strong performance in both consistency discrimination and semantic alignment.
+Furthermore, a case study on 23 real-world bioinformatics projects from \textit{Bioinformatics} journal highlights the practical effectiveness of our framework in identifying potential inconsistencies.
+Overall, this work establishes the first systematic benchmark and framework for paper–code consistency analysis, opening a new research direction and providing a foundation for improving reproducibility and reliability in bioinformatics software.
+The data and code are available at \url{https://github.com/Ricardo1998-Xu/BioCon}.

 \keywords{Paper-code consistency detection \and Cross-modal \and Bioinformatics}